 Only one crew member visited the area, who likely thought the framed ribbons were from this year (so more would be unnecessary), but brought a friend back, who liked the app for cataloging dreams.

-The email collection expanded with 10x more handshakes.
 Table visitors included a pharma IT employee (likely not for Shrekli), who read that in 15 months, the amount of data in existence would double the all-time collection.
 He expressed that the content would be narcissistic selfies, Snaps, and videos with a phone in between faces, whereas Audtra enables deep, face-to-face communication, with phones out of the way and useful analytics.
-I shared how it'd empower the marginalized, illiterate, and ill, including paralyzed patients who can only use speech, a forthcoming prison podcast, potential special ed podcast by Lily's mother (a teacher), therapy podcasts like the one featured in The New Yorker, and a potential potcast by a former crew member who awarded the app a blue ribbon last year.
+I shared how it'd empower the marginalized, illiterate, and ill, including paralyzed patients who can only use speech, a forthcoming prison podcast, potential special ed podcast by Lily's mother (a teacher), and therapy podcasts as featured in The New Yorker.

 Impressively, a pre-teen girl quickly understood the product and even asked what language it was coded in.
 She's deciding if she wants to be a scientist or dancer when she grows up, and I suggested she could do both.